 If you can relate to experiencing overwhelming emotions as I do, I’ll give you a few key Psalms to read that will guide you to God in these stormy moments.
 Whether you’re feeling stressed, afraid, angry, guilty, or any other strong emotion, these passages can bring light to your dark moments and help you face your storms with faith that God will work everything in your life into something good.

-When our emotions are overwhelming, we can ask God for gentleness!
+When our emotions are overwhelming, we can ask God for kindness.
 I tend to feel embarrassed when my emotions are strong.
 I already feel weak, and I feel the need to protect myself from potential rejection or judgment, so I stuff my feelings and pretend I don’t have them.
-But stuffing feelings stops me from humbly pleading with God for help and seeing him answer those prayers, like the psalmist did.

-Around that same time, I read Psalm 6 and realized that what I needed from God in those moments was not cold instruction but warm gentleness—just like I needed from my friends—and I could ask him for it.
-I didn’t have to figure out how to pull myself back together, and I could express to him that I felt pain in my soul.
-God, a healer, could carry the exhausting emotions I felt and respond to me with compassion.
+Psalm 6 helps me realize that what I need from God in those moments is kindness, and I can ask him for it.
+I don’t have to figure out how to pull myself back together, and I can express to him that I feel pain in my soul.
+God, a healer, can carry the exhausting emotions I feel and respond to me with compassion.

 Try reading this Psalm when your feelings of weakness are overwhelming.
 Read the words to God as a prayer, adding any specific details, needs, or requests from your life.
 Ask him for gentleness, express your weakness to him instead of trying to pull yourself together, and you will find hope even in the midst of difficult times as you see him bring answers to your prayers.